 6.2 Task 2 – Command, Control, and Communications Protection (C3P) Ashore Support

-A significant challenge to the Navy Program is the successful implementation of IT services that respond to the evolving needs of the warfighter at a broad range of dispatch and operations centers meeting C3P requirements.
-These services must be integrated to provide an end-to-end solution that performs to the C3P service levels (or better) and strive to reduce costs throughout the life of the program and individual tasks.
+Team AveningTech offers an approach that will overcome significant challenges to the Navy Program, which requires the successful implementation of IT services that respond to the evolving needs of the warfighter at a broad range of dispatch and operations centers meeting C3P requirements.
+These services will be integrated to provide an end-to-end solution that performs to the C3P service levels (or better) and strive to reduce costs throughout the life of the program and individual tasks.
 Team AveningTech has the capabilities to meet these challenges and has demonstrated experience supporting various C3P systems for multiple agencies.

 Subtask 1– ROC/EOC/RDC/LDC Support.

-Support of Operations and Dispatch Centers must address not only the technological but the operational needs of the warfighters and provide seamless operations of these critical centers.
+We understand that support of Operations and Dispatch Centers must address not only the technological but the operational needs of the warfighters and provide seamless operations of these critical centers.
 Team AveningTech uses proven methodologies, standards and practices from Information Technology Information Library (ITIL) and Help Desk Institute (HDI) to provide technical support functions.
 Application of ITIL and HDI frameworks and processes allow us to define, implement, monitor, and refine our level of service provide a program of continual service improvement.
 Furthermore, use of standard practices provides continuity of operations in the event of emergencies, staff changes, or system rollouts.
 Our System Administration functions will coordinate with various other sustainment providers to ensure that hardware and software deployed in each dispatch and operation center is properly maintained, up-to-date and mission-ready.

 Subtask 2 – Emergency Communications Support.
 Team AveningTech currently provides Enhanced Mobile Satellite Service (EMSS) devices and service to government users enabling satellite communications and location.
 We provide full support to provide and configure devices and provide ongoing service and support for users.
 We have access to Broadband Global Area Network (BGAN) systems as well also providing hardware and services as through our other contract vehicles.
 We support our deployed field staff with reach back support when additional resources are needed for technical support issues, logistics or OEM support.